SocketMobile/capturesingleentryswift-ios/README.md

 **NOTE** The Socket Mobile RFID Reader/Writer uses Bluetooth Low Energy (BLE) and does not require or use External Accessory Framework, therefore it is not necessary when supporting only the Socket Mobile RFID Reader/Writer to add the `com.socketmobile.chs` in the supported external accessory protocol string.

-## Prerequisites
-The CaptureSDK uses CocoaPods.
-If it needs to be installed, please check the [CocoaPods website](https://cocoapods.org/ "CocoaPods Homepage") for the most current instructions.

 The Socket Mobile CaptureSDK is required in order to compile this sample.

 ## Documentation